victoriabrtt/obligatorio_taller/docs/FINAL_REPORT.md

    - Inconsistent error messages hampered debugging
    - Lack of events for key actions limited transparency

+4. **Frontend Issues**:
+   - Token purchase functionality had calculation errors
+   - No indication of DAO paused state in the UI
+   - Insufficient validation for staking operations
+   - Missing user feedback for operation errors

 All these issues have been addressed in the updated implementation.

 ## Improvements by the Numbers